realplatanopapi/mariopabon.com/README.md

 cd mariopabon.com
 ```

-3. Start up a local http server that listens at `http://localhost:8080` by running:
+3. Start up a local BrowserSync server that listens at `http://localhost:8080` by running:

 ```bash
 npm start
 ```